diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 Searching with field names can be effective when you need precise results, especially if you're searching within a specific or hidden field.
 You can think of this like searching within a specific column in a massive Excel spreadsheet—rather than scanning the entire dataset, you're narrowing your focus to just the relevant information.

 Often referred to as **key-value pair**, think of this as a structured way to store and retrieve data, where a **key acts as an identifier**, and the **value holds the associated variable data**.
-In Diskover, key-value pairs are used in search queries and custom reporting.
+In Diskover, key-value pairs are used for various use cases like search queries, custom reporting, and workflows.

 🔎 The query needs to be typed in this exact format **fieldname:_value_**